pelco/firmware_testing/README.md

 ### Simple Unit Test

-In **src/math.c** file has a simple calculator that implements addition and subtraction operations.
+In **src/math.c** file has a simple calculator API that implements addition and subtraction operations.
 The test cases are implemented in **tests/t_math.cpp**.

 math.c: